What would you ask a man who has spent the most part of three decades in solitary confinement?

 Leave your questions in a comment on this post, and we’ll ask as many as we’re able tomorrow.

-Watch Robert answer at 2pm tomorrow
+Watch Robert answer your questions

 We’ll broadcast live tomorrow at 2pm.
 You can watch live on youtube, or on this post, below.
 (The video will activate once we're live tomorrow.)